 Shift your weight into your hands as you jump your feet back to softly land on the balls of your feet in a high plank position.

-Then, jump your feet up, landing outside your hands while finding the staggered stance again.
-Then drive through your left heel to stand tall, returning to starting position.
+Jump your feet up, landing outside your hands while finding the staggered stance again.
+Then drive through your left heel to stand tall, returning to the starting position.

 As you stand tall, curl the dumbbell in your right hand up to shoulder height.
-Then perform a single arm overhead press by pressing the dumbbell overhead, locking out right bicep near right ear.
+Then perform a single-arm overhead press by pressing the dumbbell overhead, locking out the right bicep near the right ear.

-Modification: Perform a staggered squat and single arm press rather than a burpee.
+Modification: Perform a staggered squat and single-arm press rather than a burpee.
+You can also perform the burpee with your bodyweight.

 Targets: Legs, glutes, quads, hamstrings, hips and core.

-How To Do Rear Foot Elevated Lunges (Bulgarian Split Squats)
+How to Do a Rear Foot Elevated Lunge (Bulgarian Split Squat)

 Kneel in front of your bench or chair, then place your left foot behind you on a chair or bench, shoelaces down.
-You can place a towel under your foot to provide additional support if shoelaces down feels uncomfortable.
+You can place a towel under your foot to provide additional support if needed.
 Hold a dumbbell in your left hand.

 Drive through your front right heel, squeezing your right glute to return to standing.
 Feel your front glute engage to power the movement.

-Start in front of a bench, box or couch.
-Place one dumbbell on the ground below your right arm.
+Stand in front of a bench, box or couch.
+Place 1 dumbbell on the ground below your right arm.
 Brace your left forearm horizontally on the bench, shoulder stacked over elbow.
-Then step both feet back, finding an elevated high plank position.
+Step both feet back, finding an elevated high plank position.

 Gripping the dumbbell in your right hand, pull your right elbow to your right hip (performing a renegade row, or plank back row).

-Targets: Latissimus dorsi (lats), legs, quads (thighs) and gluteus maximus (butt), hip flexors and core.
+Targets: Latissimus dorsi (lats), legs, quads (thighs), gluteus maximus (butt), hip flexors and core.

-How To Do A Staggered Back Row, Clean and Curtsy Lunge
+How to Do a Staggered Row, Clean and Curtsy Lunge

 Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
 Find a staggered stance by stepping your left leg slightly behind your right leg.
 Hold a dumbbell in your left hand, palm facing in (narrow grip).